benschaf/waste-schedule/README.md

 ## User Stories

 Check out the [User Story Map](https://github.com/users/benschaf/projects/9/views/2) created for this project using Github Projects.
 It includes all user stories and makes them easier to manage as they are grouped by Epic and MoSCoW priority.
+Meaningful accepance criteria were added to each user story in order to make development more goal focused.

 ![screenshot](documentation/user-story-map.png)
 ⤴️ Screenshot of the User Story Map